 Rotavators have spinning blades that break up, churn and aerate the soil.

-In petrol, electric and battery powered machines blades are attached to an axle or disc which is turned by the motor.
+The blades are attached to an axel or disc which is turned by the motor.

-They often have wheels, but this is not to wheel it along the soil as it’s churning because a rotavator will more often than not pull you forward as it digs its teeth in the earth.
+They often have wheels, but these are not to wheel the rotavator along.
+A rotavator will generally pull forward as it digs its teeth in the earth.
 Wheels help you move the rotavator into place before starting it.

-They do bounce and its best not to fight the bounce, instead let it move around but bring it back into line when needed.
+- Don’t fight the bounce!
+Instead, let it move around but bring it back into line when needed.

-If you want crumblier soil go over the area again.
-Clods of soil will become smaller and more friable the more they are chopped.
+- If you want crumblier soil go over the area again.
+Clods of soil will become smaller the more they are rotavated.

-In all honesty, yes you probably should if they are the type of weeds that will grow back from a chopped stem.
-Creeping buttercup and bindweed are particularly troublesome in the vegetable patch as they can grow an entirely new root system from a small cutting of stem.
+Weeds like creeping buttercup and bindweed are particularly troublesome in the vegetable patch.
+They can grow an entirely new root system from just a small, left-behind piece of stem.